-The Company and one of its former employees are named as defendants in a lawsuit brought by Insurative Premium Finance (Jersey) Limited (Insurative) in the United States District Court for the District of Massachusetts.
+The Company and one of its former employees are named as defendants in a lawsuit brought by Insurative Premium Finance (Jersey) Limited (Insurative) in the United States District Court for the

+District of Massachusetts.
 The lawsuit asserts claims for fraudulent misrepresentation, tortious interference with advantageous business relations, unfair and deceptive acts or practices, promissory estoppel, breach of contract, breach of duty of good faith and negligent supervision, all arising from the former employee's alleged involvement in a fraudulent scheme involving the purchase of premium life insurance policies by clients of the Company.
 Insurative alleges that it was contracted to provide the financing for the life insurance policies and that it suffered lost profits when the clients terminated the financing arrangement.
 Insurative seeks \$38 million in alleged lost profits and treble damages.
 On December 18, 2012, the Magistrate Judge assigned to the case issued a report recommending that the District Court Judge grant the Company's motion to dismiss as to all claims except for unfair and deceptive acts or practices and negligent supervision.
-Insurative has filed objections to the Magistrate Judge's report.
+The District Court accepted and adopted the Magistrate Judge's report and recommendation over the Insurative's objections.